winsandy/json-yml-assignment/README.md

+# Project Name
+Yml and Json Lab Tasks

+## About The Project
 This is the lab purpose assignment
 The following will be cover the following tasks.
 1. Creating a yaml file of Database config